 It can be a little tricky to raise twins or triplets.
 But with time, you sure will figure out everything.

-Following tips will be help you manage your twins/triplets efficiently:
+The following tips will help you manage your twins/triplets efficiently:

 Maintain a common schedule for the children.
 If one wakes up from a nap, wake up the other.
 If one is hungry and wants to eat, feed the other child as well.
 Scheduling both the children together will keep you sane and help you get proper sleep as well.

 In the early days of twin parenting, it is natural to mix up your babies.
-You can dab a dot of nail polish on one of your baby's toe or finger to avoid confusion.
-You can tie a wrist band to one of your babies.
+You can dab a dot of nail polish on one of your baby's toes or fingers to avoid confusion.
+You can tie a wristband to one of your babies.
 See what works the best for you.